Zeppelin500/MBusino/playground/MBusino_calibrate/README.md

 You can calibrate the sensors by send a MQTT message to MBusino

-## 1. Build the average of all DS sensors
+## 1. Set the average of all DS sensors
 ### MQTT Topic: CMBusino/calibrateAverage
 ### MQTT Payload: no matter